-This half-year course provides students with an opportunity to develop an understanding and appreciation for watercolor painting.
+an understanding and appreciation for watercolor painting.
 Students are introduced to the work of master painters and the history of painting.
 Students become acquainted with various skills and techniques associated with painting in watercolor.
 Drawing skills are important and will be stressed when planning and developing composition.
 Students work from still life, landscape and the human figure.
 Runs every other year, based on enrollment/demand.
 It is strongly recommended that students take drawing prior to painting.
-This class is offered every other year.
+This class is offered every